 For some reason I am unwilling to try this place.
 I've passed it a number of times and know there is a general buzz around it, but somehow I just don't fancy it.
 So what's stopping me?
 Is it:

-2) the fear that it is the kind of place where you perch on a vintage (read rickety) chair, are served a plate of organic quinoa by a waiter with several piercings; you leave clutching a large bill, sporting several splinters in your butt, all for the pleasure of that edgy east London experience;
+1) its location in the unlovely end of Mare St (by the way there is no lovely end, whatever Foxtons may tell you); 2) the fear that it is the kind of place where you perch on a vintage (read rickety) chair, are served a plate of organic quinoa by a waiter with several piercings; you leave clutching a large bill, sporting several splinters in your butt, all for the pleasure of that edgy east London experience;

 3) the orange signage?